MohammadAsadolahi/MohammadAsadolahi/README.md

 #### Hi there 👋

-I am **Mohammad Asadolahi (Junior Machine Learning Researcher)**.
+I am **Mohammad Asadolahi (a Data Scientist at Codie.ai and a Junior Machine Learning Researcher)**.
 I ✨ like ✨  problem solving, studying AI papers, programming and listening to electronic music.

 - 🔭 I’m currently working on Llama 2 (an open source large language model)
 - 🌱 I’m currently learning NLP and specially LLMs and their challenges